-Information security needs to be a critical component of all businesses.
-There are many ways to lock down your information security and there are also many ways to test how secure your organization actually is.
-A penetration test is one of those methods for testing the security of your organization.
+Information security risks and security testing need to be critical components of all businesses.
+There are many ways to improve your information security, and there are also many security testing options for organizations.
+A penetration test is one of those methods for security testing organizations may choose to employ.

-Penetration testing is an examination of how secure your systems, infrastructure, and buildings are— by attempting to exploit (or break into) them.
-By having your weaknesses exposed, you get a better understanding of where security improvements can and should be made.
+Penetration testing is a real-world examination of how secure your systems, infrastructure, and buildings are.
+Effectively, it’s a simulated attack on your organization.
+By attempting to gain access to your organization and its systems, pen tests uncover exploitable vulnerabilities, ultimately helping you get a better understanding of where your security risks are—and where improvements can and should be made.

-But it’s not always advantageous to get a penetration test.
+But it’s not always immediately advantageous to get a pen test.

 The same is true with a penetration test.
 If you’ve never had a proper security assessment done on your organization and security practices (or if you don’t have security practices in place at all), finding out how vulnerable they are is both premature and a waste of your time and money.

-If you have had a security assessment done for your organization and are ready to schedule a penetration test, there are three things you should consider before selecting someone (or an organization) to conduct the testing for you:
+There are three things you should consider before selecting someone (or an organization) to conduct the pen test for you:

 Is the tester just going to wing it or is there a process rooted in an industry standard?
-Lack of documented, repeatable methods are a sign that you’re working with an amateur.
+A lack of documented, repeatable methods is a sign that you’re working with sub-par pen testers.

 Don’t settle for someone who’s only going to point out problems.
-Expect at a minimum an executive summary, a full report with “attack narrative” and appropriate, doable recommendations rooted in reality.
+Expect (again, at a minimum) an executive summary, a full report with the attack surface and attack narrative, and appropriate, doable recommendations rooted in reality.

 A Real Penetration Tester